Nonlinear stochastic receding horizon control: stability, robustness and Monte Carlo methods for control approximation: Introduction

-In this work we also outline an approximation method for computing the optimal RHC for nonlinear stochastic continuous-time systems.
+In addition to the stability analysis detailed in the preceding, we also outline an approximation method for computing the optimal RHC for nonlinear stochastic continuous-time systems.
 This method is based on Monte Carlo integral approximation and originates in the work of Kappen \cite{kappen2005linear,kappen2005path} where such techniques were applied in finite-horizon optimal control for nonlinear stochastic systems.
 The broad idea is that a solution to the Hamilton-Jacobi-Bellman partial differential equation associated with a typical optimal control problem \cite{fleming2006controlled} can be formulated in terms of an expectation over a stochastic trajectory defined by an uncontrolled stochastic differential equation (SDE).
 Indeed, this relationship between partial differential equations and so-called path-integrals is just a consequence of Feynman-Kac's formula \cite{fleming2006controlled}.
 This expectation (or path-integral) can then be approximated via Monte Carlo simulation, and since this defines the solution to the Hamilton-Jacobi-Bellman equation, it is a short leap from there to the optimal controller (or its approximation).
 This numerical algorithm for optimal control has received interest in, e.g., \cite{van2008graphical,todorov2009efficient,theodorou2010generalized,BroekUAI2010,morzfeld2014implicit} where a number of generalisations (and applications) have been investigated.
 To the best of our knowledge, no investigation of the stochastic stability of this approximation method has been considered.

-A contribution of this work is the analysis of this Monte Carlo based controller approximation method, as it applies to RHC of nonlinear stochastic continuous-time systems.
-In particular, we relate this approximation method to the more general stability analysis provided in this work and we show that this method stabilises the system (in a specific sense to be defined).
+The stability properties of this Monte Carlo based controller approximation method are also analysed.
+In particular, we relate this approximation method to the more general stability analysis provided in this work, and we show that this method stabilises the system (in a specific sense to be defined).
 This stability analysis justifies application of this control algorithm over an extended, possibly infinite, time interval.

 The remainder of this work is organised as follows: In Section 2 we outline the basic nonlinear stochastic RHC problem and some related notation.
 In Section 3 we consider the stability of the nonlinear stochastic RHC regime.
 In particular, we note the stabilisation properties of the optimal (ideal) controller and we analyze the stability properties of a number of controller approximation methods.
 In Section 4 we introduce the Monte Carlo based algorithm for controller approximation and we relate this algorithm and its stability properties to the results given in the previous section.
 In Section 5 we provide some concluding remarks and comment on a number of possible extensions.